chsueh2/chsueh2.github.io/_posts/2022-05-22-data-scientist.md

 ## My 2¢
-Before I start, here is my disclaimer.
-The following are my personal opinions about the title data scientist.
-I don't mean to be neither judgmental nor discriminated.
+Before I start, here is my disclaimer:
+The following are my personal opinions about the title of data scientist.
+They are definitely biased but I don't mean in anyway to be neither judgmental nor discriminated.

 ### Not All Data Scientists are Scientists
 I think the title of Data Scientist is inflated quite a bit nowaday.
 This maybe biased because English is not my native language.
 In Chinese, the titles with suffix "學家" (similar to Englisg suffix "-ist" in scientist or "-ian" in statistician), are for people who dedicate into novel research to expand the human's knowledge frontier.
 Here are some examples: